Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones

 ### Electrocute <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Electrocute.png" Align=left width=20% height=20%>
 Damaging an enemy gives them a mark of electrocute that lasts until the end of your turn.
-Once a turn when you damage an enemy with a mark, you deal 2d10 additional lightning damage and they are unable to use their reaction until the start of their next turn.
-Once used it cannot be used again until 30 seconds has passed.
+Once a turn when you damage an enemy with a mark, you then deal 3d8 additional lightning damage and they are unable to use their reaction until the start of their next turn.
+Once used it cannot be used again until 36 seconds has passed.

-Electrocutes damage increases by 2d8 at level 5, 9, 13 and 17.
+Electrocutes damage increases by 3d8 at level 5, 9, 13 and 17.

 ---